rynbrd/r51-ecu/docs/climate.md

 _Byte 4: Driver Temperature_

-This is an 8-bit unsigned integer representing the temperate of the driver side climate zone in Fahrenheit.
-Values are 0 when A/C is off and from 60 to 90 when on.
+This is an 8-bit unsigned integer representing the temperate of the driver side climate zone.
+Values are 0 when climate unit is off and from 60 to 90F when on.

+_TODO: Determine Celcsius temperature range._

 _Byte 5: Passenger Temperature_

-This is an 8-bit unsigned integer representing the temperate of the passenger side climate zone in Fahrenheit.
-Values are 0 when A/C is off and from 60 to 90 when on.
+This is an 8-bit unsigned integer representing the temperate of the passenger side climate zone.
+Values are 0 when climate unit is off and from 60 to 90F when on.

+_TODO: Determine Celcsius temperature range._

 _Byte 6: Unknown_